PaperCutSoftware/GhostTrap/README.md

 Rather than risk PaperCut users being susceptible to zero-day attacks we decided to take a more proactive approach and adopt modern process-level sandboxing.
 This was made possible as both Ghostscript and Chromium are open source software projects. *Ghost Trap* brings Chromium's best of breed sandboxing security to Ghostscript.
-Although sandboxing is not [100% infalabue](http://blog.chromium.org/2012/05/tale-of-two-pwnies-part-1.html) the increased security adds a substantial barrier.
+Although sandboxing is not [100% infallible](http://blog.chromium.org/2012/05/tale-of-two-pwnies-part-1.html) the increased security adds a substantial barrier, and provides our users with a best-practice security option for PostScript to image conversion.

 ##Usage